jorgelmunozp/fruteria-facturacion-inventario-backend-express/README.md

 ## Description

-This project consists of the development of a Inventario database application
+This project consists of the development of a Inventario database application with API restful architecture

 * It was developed with JavaScript, Html, and Css in Node Js